anirudhgovind/30DayMapChallenge/README.md

 # Day 21 - Water

 **Tweet**: *"Today (Day 21) I'm looking at the difference in the billed and collected water taxes by admin ward in #Bangalore over a 4 year period.
-Data from https://smartcities.data.gov.in/catalog/water-tax-bengaluru?filters%5Bfield_catalog_reference%5D=2914701&format=json&offset=0&limit=9&sort%5Bcreated%5D=desc #30DayMapChallenge #Bengaluru #bloremapped #maps #rspatial"*
+Data from https://smartcities.data.gov.in/catalog/water-tax-bengaluru?filters%5Bfield_catalog_reference%5D=2914701&format=json&offset=0&limit=9&sort%5Bcreated%5D=desc #30DayMapChallenge #Bengaluru #bloremapped #maps #rspatial As per the dataset (billed - collected = 0) in only one instance!"*

 ![](exports/Day21.png)
 [Code](code/Day21.md)